finnkauski/lighthouse/README.md

 As it is under development you will need the `Rust` and `cargo` installed.
 Easiest way to do so is to get on board with [rustup](https://rustup.rs).

-Once you have the dependencies installed run:
+Once you have the dependencies installed, run the following:

 ```shell
 cargo install --git https://github.com/finnkauski/lighthouse